-When Dylan Lund started at Goldfish Rochester this past April, trips to swimming lessons were anything but pleasant, recount Dylan’s parents, Michelle and Drew Lund.
+When Dylan Lund started at Goldfish Rochester this past April, trips to swim lessons were anything but pleasant, recount Dylan’s parents, Michelle and Drew Lund.

 “It was definitely concerning [that Dylan was afraid of the water].
 We didn’t know whether to keep him in class, or to pull him out and put him in a private lesson just to help him work past the obstacle of getting in the water,” remembers Drew.